Free parenting programmes

 - separated parents want to join a programme separately

-We know parents often get much more from attending parenting programmes in person, but to make sure no one misses out, we offer virtual sessions too – not to replace face to face groups, but to make sure parents who can't attend for a variety of reasons, can benefit from these valuable programmes.
+We know parents often get much more from attending parenting programmes in person, but to make sure no one misses out, we offer virtual sessions too.
+These do not replace face-to-face groups, but do ensure that parents who can't attend for a variety of reasons, can benefit from these valuable programmes.